-Affinity Designer and Adobe Illustrator are currently the two heaviest hitters in the world of commercial vector design software.
-Despite the fact that they both function in a way that is fundamentally similar, they also have a lot of differences between them, and those differences are significant enough to make choosing between Affinity Designer vs Illustrator a real dilemma.
-In this post we’ll be dissecting all of those differences and going over the pros and cons of each so you can make an educated decision.
+Affinity Designer and Adobe Illustrator are currently the two heaviest hitters in the world of premium vector design software.
+Despite the fact that they both function in a way that is fundamentally similar, they also have a lot of differences between them, and those differences are significant enough to make choosing between them a real dilemma.
+In this article we’ll be comparing the two so you can decide which is best for you.

 Not only does Affinity Designer have all of the fundamental tools and capabilities you would expect from a vector design app, but it also has image editing capabilities built in via its Pixel Persona, making it a fantastic all-in-one design solution.